 Is Iceland part of the European Union?

-Iceland is not a member of the EU.
+Iceland isn't in the EU but is linked via the EEA Agreement since 1994, fostering close historical, political, and cultural ties with Europe.
 You’ll notice that Iceland is missing from that list, as are Norway, Switzerland, and a handful of other European countries that you might expect to be included.

 Relations between Iceland and the European Union

 Although Iceland isn’t a member of the EU, it is a member state of a number of other associations and alliances.
 The nation is part of EFTA, the European Free Trade Association, with Norway, Switzerland, and Liechtenstein.
 This runs alongside the European Union; all four countries participate in the European Single Market.
 In other words, the free movement of goods, services, capital, and labor is permitted between Iceland and each member state of the EU.